 But the economics of low-carbon ammonia generation could potentially be transformed by the emergence of ever-cheaper large-scale solar and wind electricity generating capacity.
-The prospect of cost reductions in electrolvsis technology could also be Fig. 1: Low carbon synthesis of ammonia by water electrolysis set to make renewable hydrogen generation more competitive.
+The prospect of cost reductions in electrolysis technology could also be set to make renewable hydrogen generation more competitive.
 Conversely, in regions such as Europe, the costs of SMR production look likely to rise over the longer-term due to increases in carbon pricing.